Ab Initio Construction of Poincar\'e and AdS Particle: Worldline Actions

-As a consequence, these constraints form a $\fu(1,1)$ algebra.
 Analogously to the Poincaré case, the Lie algebras formed from the first-class constraints are identical to the stabiliser algebras without $d$-dependent components.
 These facts also imply the dual pair correspondence\cite{part1, Basile:2020gqi}.